wultra/ssl-pinning-android/README.md

 - `identifier` - optional string identifier for scenarios, where multiple `CertStore` instances are used in the application.
 - `fallbackCertificates` - optional hardcoded data for a fallback fingerprints.
 See the next chapter of this document for details.
 - `periodicUpdateIntervalMillis` - defines interval for default updates.
 The default value is 1 week.
 - `expirationUpdateTreshold` - defines time window before the next certificate will expire.
 In this time window `CertStore` will try to update the list of fingerprints more often than usual.
 Default value is 2 weeks before the next expiration.
 - `executorService` - defines `java.util.concurrent.ExecutorService` for running updates.
 If not defined updates run on a dedicated thread (not pooled).
+- `sslValidationStrategy` - defines the validation strategy for HTTPS connections initiated from the library itself.
+If not set, then the standard certificate chain validation provided by the operating system is used.
+Be aware that altering this option may put your application at risk.
+You should not ship your application to production with SSL validation turned off.
+See [FAQ](#download-fingerprints-from-test-server) for more details.

 ### Predefined Fingerprints